Serpent labret with articulated tongue: Description

-The labret is 2.625 in high, 1.75 in wide, 2.625 in deep, and weighs 1.81 oz.
-It is hollow, and made of an alloy of 59.3 to 64.3% gold, 26.8 to 33.1% copper, and 7.5 to 8.8% silver.
+The serpent labret with articulated tongue is high, wide, deep, and weighs 1.81 oz.
+It is hollow, and made of an alloy of approximately 59.3 to 64.3% gold, 26.8 to 33.1% copper, and 7.5 to 8.8% silver.

-The piece is shaped like a serpent preparing to strike, with a curled eyebrow and snout, serrated teeth, two fangs, and bifurcated tongue.
-The snout is large, with rounded nostrils, while the eyes are set under a pronounced supraorbital plate.
-The tongue was cast to hang freely, allowing it to be retracted or extended, and for it to swing from side to side with the movement of its wearer.
-The underside of the lower jaw is covered in scales; atop the head is depicted a feathered and beaded headdress, represented in false filigree by a circle of ten spheres from which extend three loops.
-The circles surround a small recess, perhaps once inlaid with stone.
-The serpent is attached to a cylindrical plug, decorated with a ring of small spheres and spirals, which has a wide and plain flange to hold the labret in place within the wearer's mouth.
+The piece depicts a serpent poised to strike, with a curled eyebrow and snout, serrated teeth, two fangs and bifurcated tongue.
+The snout is large, with rounded nostrils, while the eyes are set under a prominent brow.
+The tongue was cast to hang freely, imbuing it with a liveliness as it is retracted or extended, or swings from side to side with the movement of its wearer.
+The underside of the lower jaw is covered in scales; atop the head sits a feathered and beaded headdress, represented in false filigree by a circle of ten spheres from which extend three loops.
+The spheres surround a small recess, perhaps once inlaid with stone.
+The serpent is attached to a cylindrical plug, decorated with a ring of small spheres and spirals, which has a wide and plain flange to hold the labret in place against the wearer's inner lip.

-The labret, according to the Met curator Joanne Pillsbury, is "perhaps the finest Aztec gold ornament to survive the crucibles of the sixteenth century".
-It is a rare example not just of ancient goldworking, but of the highest levels of Aztec culture, "a world almost entirely obliterated when Hernán Cortés arrived on the shores of Mexico in 1519".
+Art historians have described the labret as a "tour de force" of Aztec art, ingeniously crafted, and among the finest examples of Aztec goldwork known to survive.
+According to the curator Joanne Pillsbury of the Met, which owns the piece, the labret "opens a window into Aztec culture at the very highest level, a world almost entirely obliterated when Hernán Cortés arrived on the shores of Mexico in 1519".